 - “Diets” are for soccer Moms.
 I eat whatever I want, and it doesn’t affect me at all.
 Sure, I run a little low on energy sometimes, or feel a bit sluggish after that 7th piece of deep dish pizza, but cyclists need a lot of calories.
 I’m sure that by race season I’ll have lost some weight… If not, I’ll just blame my genes.

 - Get 5 hours of sleep a night!
 Yeah, I’ve heard that you should get 8, but what am I a newborn??
 I have stuff to do!
 Bonus – watch TV before you go to sleep.
 Preferably something violent or disturbing.
 Like Golden Girls.

 - Your bikes all fit just fine.
-Put the seat wherever it feels good, slap your cleats on and your ready to ROCK!
-Don’t worry, everyone get knee and back pain, numb feet and hands – it’s just the price you pay for riding a bike.
+Put the seat wherever it feels good, slap your cleats on and you’re ready to ROCK!
+Don’t worry, everyone gets knee and back pain, numb feet and hands – it’s just the price you pay for riding a bike.

 - Blueprints are for architects – not cyclists.
 I just get up and do whatever suits me that day.
 Training by feel – it worked in the 1800s, and it still works today.
 Although having a PowerTap does make you look cool, don’t ask me what it’s for.

 Stay tuned for a follow-up article: “Hipster Etiquette – How to peg your jeans”